Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: Robust R-VOS

-We introduce a novel task, robust referring video segmentation ($\mathrm{R}^2$-VOS), which aims to predict mask sequences $\{M_o\}$ for an unconstrained video set $\{V\}$ given a language expression $E_o$ of an object $o$.
-Different from the previous R-VOS setup, the queried video $V$ is not required to contain the referred object by expression $E_o$.
-We define a video $V$ and an expression $E_o$ to have \textbf{semantic consensus} if the object $o$ appears in $V$, and the video is \textbf{positive} with respect to $E_o$, otherwise it is \textbf{negative}.
-The $\mathrm{R}^2$-VOS task is extended to discriminate positive and negative videos, and predict masks $M_o$ of object $o$ for positive videos and treat all frames in the negative videos as background.
+We introduce a novel task, robust referring video segmentation (\rrvos), which aims to predict mask sequences $\{M_o\}$ for an unconstrained video set $\{V\}$ given an expression $E_o$ of an object $o$.
+Different from the setting of the previous R-VOS problem, \rrvos~does not impose the constraint that the queried videos must contain the object specified by the expression $E_o$.
+A video $V$ and an expression $E_o$ have \textbf{semantic consensus} if the object $o$ referred to by $E_o$ appears in $V$.
+Then, the video is considered \textit{positive} with respect to $E_o$, otherwise, it is \textit{negative}.
+In the \rrvos task, the goal is to discriminate between positive and negative videos, and predict masks $M_o$ of the target object $o$ for positive videos.
+For negative videos, all frames are treated as background.